-There is ONLY 11 FCI procurement centers in the whole of Assam, whereas in states such Punjab and Haryana there are procurement centers every 8-10 km.
-Understandably, Farmers have to commute long distances to sell their rice in these centers which includes transportation and carriage costs, to add to the woes.
+There are ONLY 11 FCI procurement centers in the whole of Assam, whereas in states such as Punjab and Haryana there are procurement centers every 8-10 km.
+Understandably, Farmers have to commute long distances to sell their rice in these centers which include transportation and carriage costs, to add to the woes.
 The 11 procurement centers in the state are at Hojai, Lanka, Nagaon, Roha, Sarupathar, Golaghat, Titabor, Kharupetia, Dhubri, Narayanpur and Barpeta Road.

 No Minimum Support Price (MSP):